AKS-Labs/CloudGallery/README.md

 Here’s where you come in.
 CloudGallery is community-powered.
 With your support, I want to add:

+* 📤 Batch Upload & Delete
+* 🌙 Auto Sync at Bedtime
+* 📆 Control How Many Photos to Back Up Per Day (e.g. 40 images/day)
+* ⏰ Schedule Time for Auto Periodic Backup (e.g. between 12 AM – 6 AM)
+* 📂 Folder-Specific Uploads
+* ☁️ Organized Folder Structure for Cloud Images
+* 🖼️ Share Images from Any App to Chitralaya CloudGallery to Upload Them Directly to Telegram via Chitralaya
+* 🧠 100% Offline On-Device OCR Search (Find Photos by Text Inside Them)
+* 🤖 Multiple Bot Support
 * 🔐 **On-device encryption layer** → so even Telegram can’t peek into your files
-* 📝 OCR search → find photos by text inside them
-* 📤 Batch upload & delete
-* 🤖 Multiple bot support
-* 📂 Folder-specific uploads
 * ✨ Even smoother Material 3 experience
 * 💡 And honestly… whatever *you* suggest in the Telegram group

 These aren’t “marketing slides”.
-They’re real ideas sitting in my notes, waiting for time and support.
+They’re real ideas sitting in my notes, waiting for time and [**Support**](https://github.com/sponsors/AKS-Labs).

 ---